top of page

 isle of skye trail

-Day 2: I took my first look out of the tent and was greeted by a bright blue sky.
-I crawled out, took a deep breath of the fresh morning air and savoured the feeling of freedom and adventure once again.
-After a cup of tea and a small breakfast, I packed my things and prepared myself for the new day.
-Now it was time to gather my strength for the climb ahead.
-It's a sweat-inducing climb up and down the hills along a marvellous panoramic path.
-I would classify it as easy in good weather, but challenging in bad weather or fog.
-Then you have to pay particular attention to drop-off points!
-After the enchanting ‘Old Man of Storr’, the 48 metre high rock needle, your day ends at ‘Sithean Bhealaich Chumhaing’.
-There you can enjoy another marvellous sunset!
+The first thing I saw when I looked out of my tent was a bright blue sky.
+I crawled out, took a deep breath of the fresh morning air and enjoyed that feeling of freedom and adventure once again.
+After a cup of tea and a light breakfast, I packed my things and got ready for the new day.
+Now it was time to gather my strength for the upcoming climb.

 Due to the long distance and the sweaty altitude difference, I would like to recommend my ultra-light hiking gear at this point: